 And if you consider any time a car changes owners, whether through being sold, shipped, insured, or repaired, each interaction requires a new examination.
 Most are done manually with paper and pen, making a digital inspection more efficient and cost-effective for businesses.

 In 2023, fuel-cell electric vehicles are primed to emerge on the horizon.
 This alternative to traditional electric cars is growing in popularity because they charge five times faster than conventional electric vehicles, and their only tailpipe emission is water.

 The technology is backed by South Korea, Germany, China, Japan, and the United States, putting them in the spotlight for 2024.

 Increased Autonomous Driving Vehicles

-Trucking companies are also making an investment in this technology and have begun testing at various locations around the nation, so don't be surprised if you see one next to you on the road in 2023.
+Trucking companies are also investing in this technology and have begun testing at various locations nationwide, so don't be surprised if you see one next to you on the road in 2024.

 Thinking About Selling Your Auto Shop?
 Speak With a Broker